Sanliurfa Turkey Travel Guide

 Central to dining.
 Guests often receive offers of tea or coffee.

-Required with lunch, often fresh-baked flatbread.
+Required with at every mealtime, often fresh-baked flatbread.

 Many dishes serve family-style, reflecting communal dining traditions.